department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

   - [ ] Refinement sessions
   - [ ] Demos
   - [ ] Retros
+- [ ] Update your time away on the [team calendar on Confluence](https://va-gov.atlassian.net/wiki/spaces/VAGOV/calendars)

 ## Month one
 By this point you should have enough context and access to be able to start contributing.
 Work with your team to identify specific issues to focus on.